Kwame goes to school

 4

-He wished he could also take part.
+He wished he could join them and have fun.

 5

-One day, someone gave him a wheelchair.
-This made his movement both at home and school easy.
+This made his movement at home and in school easier.

 6

+Kwame received many prizes because he did well in the exams.
 His mother was proud of him.

-Kofi proved that even with his disability he could do well in school.
+Kwame proved that even with his disability he could do well in school.

 7